 February Garden Tips

-Garden work for February.
+Garden work for February 2018

 Towards the end of the month dogwoods that have the lovely wood stems in brilliant reds and yellows should be coppiced, to encourage new growth for the next winter show.
 Usually I am cautious and only cut about one-third to one half, but if you are brave, have a go and do the whole bush.
 Purple Buddleia davidii should be pruned towards the end of the month.
 You will be well rewarded provided you prune quite severely, but always leave at least 3 or 4 buds for the fresh growth, in case there are late frosts.

 As the buds on the gooseberry bushes begin to swell, they will become ever more attractive to bullfinches and other birds, so give them some protection.
 Ideally, they should be protected by a fruit cage.
 Alternatively use the old trick of straining black cotton thread from branch to branch over the bushes.
 This time honoured practice is supposed to confuse birds by not giving them perching space from which they can do the damage to the buds.